oracle-quickstart/oci-arch-ci-cd/README.md

 Provide a discription and then hit `Generate Token`.
 This will generate a token.
 Make sure to copy the token for future steps.

-## Step 7: Update deployment files and copy to jenkins server
+## Step 7: Update deployment files and copy to jenkins instance

 In your local working directory, you should be able to see 2 files `hello-deploy.sh` and `hello.yaml` along with other terraform files.